f5xc/ce-eap/README.md

 1.8) Instantiate two Customer Sites (Cloud or Edge) for both App Stack Sites.
 If using Public Cloud like AWS/Azure/GCP then create cloud credential, otherwise download KVM/VMware <a href="https://docs.cloud.f5.com/docs/images">images</a> and bring up the two VMs with Internet connectivity<br>

-1.9) Remote login into two Customer Sites (Cloud or Edge) VMs to complete the CE configuration (E.g., ssh admin@vmipaddress with default password, a mandatory password change will be prompted - enter existing and desire new password)<br>
+1.9) Remote login into two Customer Sites (Cloud or Edge) VMs to complete the CE configuration (E.g., ssh userid@vmipaddress with default password, a mandatory password change will be prompted - enter existing and desire new password)<br>

 1st CE<br>
 ![image](images/013ce1login.png)<br>